Use the increases to cut what you pay.

 My Virgin Media haggling experiences

-I’ve been with Virgin Media for the last three years, and during this time there have been two, if not three, times when prices have been increased.
-On each occassion, I took the opportunity to give notice.
+I’ve been with Virgin Media for the last four years, and during this time there have been three, if not four, times when prices have been increased.
+On each occasion, I took the opportunity to give notice.
+And each time I got a discount on my bill.

 The first time, Virgin were especially eager to keep me as a customer.
-The cancellation department not only waived the price increase, they also have me an extra discount for the bad service I’d had.
+The cancellation department not only waived the price increase, they also gave me an extra discount for the bad service I’d had.

 Fast forward to February 2019 and the end of my 12-month contract.
 I got in touch again, but this time the call centre team couldn’t match what I would get as a customer elsewhere.
 So I gave my 30-day notice.

 The next day though I got a call from Virgin, offering me a deal even cheaper than the one I’d signed up for as a new customer 12 months earlier.
 It meant I’d have to ditch my landline – but that was no problem as I didn’t even have a phone plugged in!